gogotanaka/hilbert/README.md

 ## Demo

-The code below is input and output for interpreter of q-lang
+The code below is input and output for the q-lang interpreter

 (you can try it by `qlang -i`)